The 6 Best Options Trading Alert Services in 2026

 First, it sends frequent and easily implementable trade alerts.
 The format of each alert is simple and easy to understand for anyone who's new to options trading — it's just the strike price, expiration date, and how long you can expect to hold the trade.

-You'll receive between one and three of these trade alerts most days, and you can choose to get them via email or text.
+You'll receive 1-3 of these trade alerts most days, and you can choose to get them via email or text.

-For the second thing that makes it stand out, take a look at the trade alert below:
+For the second thing that makes it stand out, take another look at the trade alert above.
+You can see:

 2. Best for beginners: Mindful Trader